PiotrTymoszuk/CovILD-IPQ/README.md

 ## Terms of use

-Please cite the repository, [preprint](https://www.medrxiv.org/content/10.1101/2022.09.05.22279602v1) and the peer-reviewed publication of the analysis results when available.
+Please cite the repository and the [peer-reviewed publication of the analysis results](https://www.sciencedirect.com/science/article/pii/S0022399923000910?via%3Dihub) (DOI: 10.1016/j.jpsychores.2023.111234).
 The raw data files will be made upon request to the senior study author, [Prof. Judith Löffler-Ragg](mailto:judith.loeffler@i-med.ac.at).

 ## Basic usage